 When I was younger, I saw people praying on bended knees, with their eyes shut tight, and saying whatever came to mind.
-Some would pace the floor as they got into a rhythm of what sound like worship, request, moans, and groans.
+Some would pace the floor as they got into a rhythm of worship, requests, moans, and groans.
 Praying this way has been my norm.

 However, as an adult, I was introduced to praying another way.
-Someone asked me if I ever wrote my prayers down.
+First, someone asked me if I ever wrote my prayers down.
 Why would I?
 I thought.
 Funny, I journaled, but I never considered writing my prayers.
-My next question was, how was I going to reach the heavens without praying like the mothers if the church taught me?
+So my next question was, how would I reach the heavens without praying like the mothers if the church taught me?

 Now I am not perfect at this practice, and don't get me wrong; I still get on bended knees most of the time.
 But I have written prayers and found a few steps that have been a sure way to elevate your prayer life.

 So How Do You Write Down Your Prayers?

 First, think about a specific thing or person you want to pray for before writing.
 Keeping your topic to one or two things gives you clarity and purpose in your prayers.

 Second, begin writing as if you are writing God a letter.
 You can even start with the words, "Dear God."
 With those one or two thoughts in mind, tell Him your concerns.